meilisearch/documentation/reference/api/documents.md

 | :--------------- | :------------ | :---------------------------------------------------------------------------- |
 | **`primaryKey`** | `null`        | [Primary key](/learn/core_concepts/primary_key.md#primary-key-2) of the index |

-If you want to set the [**primary key** of your index](/learn/core_concepts/primary_key.md#setting-the-primary-key-on-document-addition) through this route, it only has to be done **the first time you add documents** to the index.
-After which it will be ignored if given.
+If you want to [set the primary key of your index on document addition](/learn/core_concepts/primary_key.md#setting-the-primary-key-on-document-addition), it can only be done **the first time you add documents** to the index.
+After this, the `primaryKey` parameter will be ignored if given.

 ### Body

-The body is composed of a **JSON array** of documents.
+An array of documents.
+Each document is represented as a JSON object.

 ```json
 [